The Nest

 How much do sellers pay on average?

-The seller pays five major closing costs types:
+The seller pays five significant closing costs:

 1. Broker fees: the highest closing costs for sellers in NYC